Summer School A-G Courses

 A-G Courses & the College Board AP Audit

 Beginning with the 2015-16 academic year, California high schools submitting new or redesigned Advanced Placement (AP) courses will be required to receive AP Course Audit authorization from the College Board prior to submitting the AP course to for “a-g” review.
-The final deadline to submit a course for UC’s review during the 2015-16 submission period is September 15, 2015, which means schools will need to submit AP Course Audit materials to the College Board no later than June 1, 2015, and preferably earlier, in case the school does not receive AP Course Audit authorization on first submission and needs to revise and resubmit to the College Board.
+The final deadline to submit a course for UC’s review during the 2015-16 submission period is September 15, 2015, which means schools will need to submit AP Course Audit materials to the College Board in a timely manner, in case the school does not receive AP Course Audit authorization on first submission and needs to revise and resubmit to the College Board.
 A joint letter from University of California Office of the President (UCOP) and the College Board was sent out in July 2014 detailing the new process for submitting AP courses to UC for “a-g” review and approval.

 A-G & Common Core Math